-Criterion 1 Criterion 2 Downlisting Criteria At least 5 or 10 resilient populations, each with 200 or 500 individuals.
-Habitat and threats are managed; monitoring and management plans are completed and implemented for all species.
-Delisting Criteria At least 10 or 20 resilient populations, each with 200 or 500 individuals.
-Habitat and threats are managed; population status and threats monitored.
+Criterion 1 Criterion 2 Downlisting Criteria At least 5 or 10 resilient populations, each with 200 or 500 individuals (number of populations and individuals depends on the species' life history characteristics).
+Habitat and threats are managed; monitoring and management plans are completed and implemented for each species.
+Delisting Criteria At least 10 or 20 resilient populations, each with 200 or 500 individuals (number of populations and individuals depends on the species' life history characteristics).
+Habitat and threats are managed; monitoring of population status and threats is ongoing.